-When you create this spreadsheet, it may be wise to add these additional columns:
+When you create this spreadsheet, it will be helpful to add these additional columns:

 Purchased Date: When you give away an item from your closet remove it from your active spreadsheet or relocate the item to a separate tab called “Old Clothes”, this way you’ll be able to see which items in your closet end up being most loved and/or used.